Dive Brief:

 - Artificial intelligence adoption by corporate finance teams this year is consistent with 2024 levels, despite rising optimism around the technology, Gartner said Tuesday.

-- Of 183 CFOs and senior finance leaders polled by Gartner, 59% reported using AI in their departments, up just slightly from 58% last year, according to the report.
+- Of 183 CFOs and senior finance leaders polled by Gartner, 59% reported using AI in their departments, up just slightly from 58% last year, according to a press release on the findings.
 While overall adoption within the function is proceeding more slowly, 67% of those using AI in finance are more optimistic about it than they were last year, the study found.

 Dive Insight: